Kayleexx/BioEnergiX/README.md

 ### Prerequisites

-- Node.js and npm installed (for running the frontend)
+- Node.js and npm installed (for running the frontend).
-- A backend server (e.g., Node.js, Python, etc.) for data storage
+- A backend server (e.g., Node.js, Python, etc.) for data storage.

 ### Installation